larntz/lemmy-directory/content/community/beehaw.org/sports.md

 ## Description

 <blockquote class="description">
-All things in the world of sports, from trade rumors to milestones to Finals and more.<br><br>---<br><br>This community's icon was made by Aaron Schneider, under the [CC-BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
+All things in the world of sports, from trade rumors to milestones to Finals and more.<br><br>---<br><br>This community's icon was made by Aaron Schneider, under the [CC-BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 </blockquote>